Mango932/personalwebsite/README.md

 ## Description

 Welcome to my personal website!
-This website is a platform where I showcase my projects, share my experiences, and connect with individuals passionate about technology and development.
-It's designed to provide insights into my work, interests, and insights in the world of web development.
+This website is a platform where I showcase my projects and connect with individuals passionate about technology and development.

 ## Features